Jedd Gyorko

-Jedd Lindon Gyorko (/'dʒɜrkoʊ/ JUR-koh; born September 23, 1988) is an American former professional baseball second baseman and third baseman.
+Jedd Lindon Gyorko (/'dʒɜrkoʊ/ JUR-koh; born September 23, 1988) is an American former professional baseball second baseman and third baseman, and current NCAA coach.
 He played in Major League Baseball (MLB) for the San Diego Padres, St. Louis Cardinals, Los Angeles Dodgers, and Milwaukee Brewers.
-He is currently the manager of the West Virginia Black Bears of the MLB Draft League.
+He was previously the manager of the West Virginia Black Bears of the MLB Draft League.

 Gyorko attended University High School in Morgantown, West Virginia.
 Playing for the school's baseball team as a shortstop, he was named one of the best baseball players in the state.
 He then enrolled at West Virginia University, and set numerous school records for the West Virginia Mountaineers baseball program.
 Gyorko won the 2010 Brooks Wallace Award as the best shortstop in the National Collegiate Athletic Association's Division I.